Background of SDF

-In 1996, a first funding mechanism was created in SAARC, ‘South Asian Development Fund (SADF), merging the SAARC Fund for Regional Projects (SFRP) and the SAARC Regional Fund.
-SADF objectives were to support industrial development, poverty alleviation, protection of environment, institutional/human resource development and promotion of social and infrastructure development projects in the SAARC region.
+In 1996, the first funding mechanism was created in SAARC - the ‘South Asian Development Fund (SADF), merging the SAARC Fund for Regional Projects (SFRP) and the SAARC Regional Fund.
+SADF's objectives were to support industrial development, poverty alleviation, protection of environment, institutional/human resource development and promotion of social and infrastructure development projects in the SAARC region.

-A primary reason for establishing SDF was that the existing South Asian Development Fund (SADF) was found to be inadequate i.e. in terms of required quantum of funds and its limited scope of work.
-In order to avoid proliferation of funds, the SAARC Financial Experts (September 2005) looked at the entire gamut of issues relating to funding of SAARC projects and programmes; and, amongst others, agreed that in lieu of proliferating sectorial financing mechanisms, the SADF be reconstituted into the SAARC Development Fund (SDF).
+A primary reason for establishing the SAARC Development Fund was that the existing South Asian Development Fund (SADF) was found to be inadequate i.e. in terms of required quantum of funds and its limited scope of work.
+The SAARC Financial Experts in September 2005 looked at the entire gamut of issues relating to funding of SAARC projects and programmes and agreed that in lieu of proliferating sectorial financing mechanisms, the SADF be reconstituted as the SAARC Development Fund (SDF).

 SAARC Development Fund

-The SAARC Development Fund was established and inaugurated on 28th April, 2010 by the Heads of States/Governments during the Sixteenth SAARC Summit held in Thimphu Bhutan.
+The SAARC Development Fund Secretariat was established and inaugurated on 28 April, 2010 by the Heads of States/Governments during the Sixteenth SAARC Summit held in Thimphu Bhutan.
 The Fund serves as the umbrella financial institution for SAARC projects and programs, which are in fulfilment of the objectives of the SAARC Charter.
-It is aimed to contribute to regional cooperation and integration through project collaboration.
+It is aimed to contribute towards regional cooperation and integration through project collaboration.

 The primary objective of SDF is to:

-To support these objectives, SDF has mandate to identify the projects, finance projects, mobilize funds, provide financing and technical assistance including managing of the Fund.
+To support these objectives, SDF's mandate is to identify regional projects, finance projects, mobilize funds, provide financing and technical assistance including managing of the Fund.

-SDF has three funding windows: namely, Social Window, Economic Window and Infrastructure Window.
+SDF has three funding windows: Social Window, Economic Window and Infrastructure Window.

 The Social Window primarily funds projects on poverty alleviation, social development focusing on education; health; human resources development; support to vulnerable/disadvantaged segments of the society; funding needs of communities, micro-enterprises, and rural infrastructure development.